RodkinIvan/Local_minimums_connectivity_problem/README.md

 ## Run
 **!!!
-PyTorch is expected to be installed in this project !!!**

-**!!!
-NVIDIA driver and CUDA are expected to be installed on your computer !!!**
+NVIDIA driver is expected to be installed on your computer !!!**
 ```
 python3 main.py
 ```